-LitWits book group meets every five to six weeks at Reading Matters.
+LitWits book group meets every four to six weeks at Reading Matters.
 We’re a friendly group reading both modern and classics.
 Check our news pages for the date of our next meeting.

 Rupture by Ragnar Jonasson